elifesciences/elife-continuum-documentation/file_naming_spec.md

 This refers to an asset file related to an article, ie a figure (fig), source code (code), source data (data), media (includes videos, audio and animation) (media), supplementary file (supp), (figures) the figures pdf, reporting standards (repstand).

-- fig1
-- media1
-- code1
-- data1
-- supp1
-- repstand1
-- figures

-Should these be present in an appendix or author response, they will take the suffix A or R, respectively before the number, ie: figA1 or mediaR1.
+Should these asset files be present in an appendix or author response, they will take the suffix A or R, respectively before the number, ie: figA or mediaR.

 ###### `<a-id>`